jnotar/jnotar.github.io/teaching.md

 ## Teaching Experience

 **Certificate in College Teaching Program**   Duke University (2019-Present)

 **Teaching Associate, Teaching Assistant**   Department of Ecology and Evolutionary Biology, Department of Integrative Biology and Physiology, UCLA (2012-16)

 ### Awards
-- **Schechtman Teaching Award** for Outstanding Merit in Instruction and Service, Department of Ecology and Evolutionary Biology, UCLA (2015)
+- **Schechtman Teaching Award for Outstanding Merit in Instruction and Service**   Department of Ecology and Evolutionary Biology, UCLA (2015)

 ### Courses